MicrosoftDocs/memdocs/windows-365/nxt/join-microsoft-entra.md

 [!INCLUDE [MS confidential, draft docs](../includes/draft-doc.md)]

+As the first step in setting up your organization's environment to support NXT, you must allow NXT devices to join Microsoft Entra.

-NXT devices must be Entra joined.
-The first time the device is powered on, the Out of Box Experience (OOBE) will prompt a user to sign in and will then join the device to their tenant.
-This user must have permission to join and not be blocked by any Intune device enrollment restrictions.
+Prior to signing in, the user must have permission to join and not be blocked by any Intune device enrollment restrictions.

-Allowing users to join devices to Microsoft Entra ID can be configured in the Entra portal:
+The first time the device is powered on, the Out of Box Experience (OOBE):

+1. Prompts the user to sign in.
+2. Joins the device to their tenant.

+To set permissions to allow your organization's users to join their NXT to Microsoft Entra, follow these steps:

-1. Sign in to the Microsoft Entra admin center and expand the **Identity** section.
-2. Go to **Devices** / **Overview** and select **Device Settings**.
+1. Sign in to the [Microsoft Entra admin center](https://aad.portal.azure.com/) > **Identity** > **Devices** > **Overview** > **Device Settings**.
-3. In the **Devices** | **Device settings** screen, under **Users may join devices to Microsoft Entra**, choose either **All** or **Selected**:
+2. Under **Users may join devices to Microsoft Entra**, select either **All** or **Selected**:

-  - If **All** is chosen, all users can join their devices to Microsoft Entra ID.
+    - **All**: All users can join their devices to Microsoft Entra ID.
-  -If **Selected** is chosen, only the those specified under **Selected** can join devices to Microsoft Entra ID.
-Any selected groups must be a Microsoft Entra group that contains user objects.
+    - **Selected**: Only users specified under **Selected** can join devices to Microsoft Entra ID.
+Selected groups must be a Microsoft Entra group that contains user objects.
-4. In the **Devices** | **Overview** screen, if any changes were made, select **Save**.

-Also in the **Devices** | **Device settings** screen, confirm the **Maximum number of devices per user** is set to a reasonable value that will not prevent users from joining new devices.
+3. Make sure that **Maximum number of devices per user** is set to a reasonable value that doesn't prevent users from joining new devices.
 The default maximum is 50 and applies to all users, including device enrollment managers.
-See the Configure device settings documentation for more information.
+4. Select **Save**.

 <!-- ########################## -->
 ## Next steps